Obstetric fistula: Lack of healthcare

 Even women who do make it to the hospital may not get proper treatment.
 Countries that suffer from poverty, civil and political unrest or conflict, and other dangerous public health issues such as malaria, HIV/AIDS, and tuberculosis often suffer from a severe burden and breakdown within the healthcare system.
 This breakdown puts many people at risk, specifically women.
 Many hospitals within these conditions have shortages of staff, supplies, and other forms of medical technology that would be necessary to perform reconstructive obstetric fistula repair.
-There is a shortage of doctors in rural Africa, and studies find that the doctors and nurses who do exist in rural Africa often do not show up for work.
+There is a shortage of doctors in rural Africa.
+Studies find that the doctors and nurses who do exist in rural Africa often do not show up for work.

 Poverty hinders women from being able to access normal and emergency obstetric care because of long distances and expensive procedures.
 For some women, the closest maternal care facility can be more than 50 km away.
 In Kenya, a study by the Ministry of Health found that the "rugged landscape, long distances to health facilities, and societal preferences for delivery with a traditional birth attendant contributed to delays in accessing necessary obstetric care."
 Emergency cesarean sections, which can help avoid fistulae caused by prolonged vaginal deliveries, are very expensive.

 Status of women

 In developing countries, women who are affected by obstetric fistulae do not necessarily have full agency over their bodies or their households.
 Rather, their husbands and other family members have control in determining the healthcare that the women receive.
 For example, a woman's family may refuse medical examinations for the patient by male doctors, but female doctors may be unavailable, thus barring women from prenatal care.
-Furthermore, many societies believe that women are supposed to suffer in childbirth, thus are less inclined to support maternal health efforts.
+Furthermore, many societies believe that women are supposed to suffer in childbirth, and thus are less inclined to support maternal health efforts.